drewgrif/nvim/README.md

 # 🧠 JustAGuy Linux Neovim Config

-> Minimal, fast, and intuitive Neovim setup – with batteries included.
+> Minimal, fast, and intuitive Neovim setup for the user - not a programmer.

 This is my personal Neovim configuration, designed for speed and simplicity without sacrificing power.
 It's built with a Lua-first mindset and includes everything needed to without an LSP (since I really don't need one).